 Recordation with Approval

-Recordation with Approval - After approval of a Minor Land Division Permit, it shall be recorded at the County Recorder’s Office along with any attached supplementary information.
+Recordation with Approval - After approval of a Minor Land Division Permit, it is recorded at the County Recorder’s Office along with any attached supplementary information provided to Development Services by planning staff.
 Recordation must occur within six (6) months of the approval by the Development Services Department.

 Recordation without Approval